 - If you have a fibroid that causes intense pain or blockage in the fallopian tubes (which also affects the uterine cavity).

-- If you have ovarian cysts that are blocking the fallopian tubes and causing severe pain.
-In some cases, your doctor may even suggest an ultrasound-guided-needle procedure to drain the cyst.
+- If you have ovarian cysts blocking the fallopian tubes and causing severe pain.
 However, removal or drainage of large endometrial cysts may adversely affect your ovarian reserves.

-- In case endometrial deposits are the cause of infertility, your doctor may recommend removing them.
+- If endometrial deposits are the cause of infertility, your doctor may recommend removing them.
 While some doctors are of the view that the removal of deposits improves your chances of conception, others feel it should be removed only if they are causing intense pain and discomfort.

 - Your doctor may recommend surgery if your fallopian tubes are blocked.
 However, the success rate for laparoscopy in treating infertility through tubal repair varies to a great extent.
 If you are considering IVF after a laparoscopy, your doctor may recommend skipping this procedure and proceeding with IVF directly.

-- In case your doctor suspects hydrosalpinx- a condition where the fallopian tube has developed a specific kind of blockage – your doctor may recommend removing the tube.
+- In case your doctor suspects hydrosalpinx- a condition where the fallopian tube has developed a specific kind of blockage – your doctor may recommend removing the tube or clipping them.

 Here are some of the benefits of laparoscopy for infertility: